github/docs/content/developers/apps/building-github-apps/refreshing-user-to-server-access-tokens.md

   "token_type": "bearer"
 }
 ```
-## Configuring expiring user tokens for an existing GitHub App
+## .Configuring expiring user tokens for an existing GitHub App

 You can enable or disable expiring user-to-server authorization tokens from your {% data variables.product.prodname_github_app %} settings.